What Are the Hidden Ivies and Why You Should Consider Applying

 What are the Public Ivies?

 First and foremost, the Public Ivies are public colleges, as you might have been able to guess from the name.
 This means that all colleges on this list have significantly lower tuition rates than the Ivies.
-This is an important point for students that want an Ivy League education without having to pay the high tuition fees.
+This is an important point for students who want an Ivy League education without the sky-high tuition fees.

-Another major way Public Ivies differ from the Ivy League is in size.
-While most Ivies have student bodies of 5,000 to 10,000, most of the Public Ivies enroll far more people.
+Another major way Public Ivies differ from the Ivy League is size.
+While most Ivies have student bodies of 5,000 to 10,000, most of the Public Ivies enroll far more students.
 For example, the University of Michigan enrolls over 30,000 students.
-The University of Texas at Austin has over 40,000 undergraduate students!
+The University of Texas at Austin each have over 40,000 undergraduate students!

 Here are all the colleges considered part of the Public Ivies: